Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

 Important things to notice:

-- On the **SignIn** method, we set the `RedirectUri` to the homepage, otherwise, Azure would redirect to the Uri that originated the challenge (in our case `/auth/signin`) and we would enter in an infinite loop.
+- On the **SignIn** method, we set the `RedirectUri` to the homepage, otherwise, Azure would redirect to the Uri that originated the challenge (in our case `/auth/signin`) and we would enter in a loop.
 - Returning a `Challenge` with the scheme **B2C_1_sign_up_in**, will trigger the `OpenIdConnect` that we configured on `Startup.cs`.
 - On the **SignOut** method, we set the `HttpPost` attribute and on `_LoginPartial.cshtml` we wrapped the button in a post form.
 The reason for that is because Chrome for example, prefetches pages to speed up browsing.
 And prefetching the sign out page would cause the user to sign out without reason, so using a form gets us around that.
 - We are signing out the user from the scheme, `CookieAuthenticationDefaults.AuthenticationScheme`, since this is the scheme that we are using on the `Authentication` middleware, but we also want to sign out the user from any currently active authentication session in the **Azure AD** and to do that, we get the scheme from the claim `tfp` and sign it out as well.